thibaultmg/acm-rag-content/docs/acm/2.15/edge_manager/main.md

 **Required access:** Cluster administrator

+### Prerequisites

+- You need a Red Hat Advanced Cluster Management hub cluster.
+See Installing and upgrading.

 ### Enabling the Red Hat Edge Manager from the `MultiClusterHub` resource

 Patch the `MultiClusterHub` resource, then verify that Red Hat Edge